 Something everyone that are over weight or wants to loose weight needs to do.
 First step is start eating at the right time, the right amount, and the right choice of foods.
 The heaviest I’ve been was 225 pounds.
 By this time I couldn’t even look at my self in the mirror with out hatting my self, crying, asking God for help, having hate, and suicidal thoughts.
 I wanted to die.
 I hated my self and my body so much I could even have a sexual relationship that I enjoyed with my husband because I would feel so uncomfortable with him.
 He never judged me, or called me fat, never told me I needed to loose weight, but I would still have those feelings that he didn’t love me anymore or that he would think of someone else while he was with me.
 Because I was so fat.
 It’s a horrible situation to be in and very hurtful.

-In March of 2013 I was diagnose with the blood clotting disorder of Factor II and one of the main reason was the fact I was over weight.
-When they told me I was 225 Pounds and that was one of the reason I almost died, I knew I had to start doing something.
+In March of 2013 I was diagnose with the blood clotting disorder of Factor II and one of the main reasons was the fact I was overweight.
+When they told me I was 225 Pounds and that was one of the reasons I almost died, I knew I had to start doing something.
 After being in the hospital for about 12 days I came home decided to follow along all the things I knew about diet, but I couldn’t follow the exercise anymore.
-Right there and than I knew I was going to face a big battle.
-I could no longer go to the gym because of pain and I had to wait for my DVT and my PE to completely heal.
-I could no longer eat any greens and a lot other stuff I can no longer eat because of my clotting disorder.
+Right there and then I knew I was going to face a big battle.
+I could no longer go to the gym because of pain, and I had to wait for my DVT and my PE to completely heal.
+I could no longer eat any greens and a lot of other stuff I can no longer eat because of my clotting disorder.
 I became discourage.

 Thank God I decided to get right back on track.
 All of a sudden I started to drop weight out of no where, so I started to help my self and cut down my intake, started to drink more water, stopped drinking soda all together , no Diet, No zero , no soda at all.
 Started drinking my protein shake from Arbonne.com 2x a day some days I only do it 1x its delicious and I add fresh fruits to it.